-- 3.3 The total time from first enrolment in a 120 point master's degree programme until the completion of all requirements must not normally exceed one year of full-time or three years of part-time study. - 3.4 The dean (or representative) may grant a short extension of time (up to 2 months) to a student who has not completed the thesis or dissertation by the end of their period of enrolment. - 3.4.1 The student shall pay the appropriate additional fees on a prorata basis. - 3.5 The examination board may approve the extension of a student's period of registration, or suspension of a student's registration by reason of ill health or exceptional circumstances beyond the student's control. - 3.5.1 The extension shall not normally exceed one semester. - 3.5.2 The student shall re-enrol and pay the appropriate fee.
+- 3.4 The dean (or representative) may grant a short extension of time (up to 2 months) to a student who has not completed the thesis or dissertation by the end of their period of enrolment. - 3.4.1 The student shall pay the appropriate additional fees on a pro-rata basis. - 3.5 The examination board may approve the extension of a student's period of registration, or suspension of a student's registration by reason of ill health or exceptional circumstances beyond the student's control. - 3.5.1 The extension shall not normally exceed one semester. - 3.5.2 The student shall re-enrol and pay the appropriate fee.